siscale/logstash-filter-csvenrich-ipaddr/README.md

 ## Plugin settings ##

     file_path        - path to CSV file
-    ip_column   - CSV column index containing IP's or IP ranges ip_field    - event field containg IP to match with the CSV map_field   - select and rename columns from the CSV that you want to include in the event
+    ip_column        - CSV column index containing IP's or IP ranges ip_field         - event field containg IP to match with the CSV map_field        - select and rename columns from the CSV that you want to include in the event refresh_interval - Time interval in seconds between checking if CSV has been modified (Default: 300)

 ## CSV Example ##